lucidrains/parti-pytorch/README.md

 ## Parti - Pytorch (wip)

-Implementation of <a href="https://parti.research.google/">Parti</a>, Google's pure attention-based text-to-image neural network, in Pytorch
+Implementation of <a href="https://parti.research.google/">Parti</a>, Google's pure attention-based text-to-image neural network, in Pytorch.

+This repository also contains working training code for <a href="https://ai.googleblog.com/2022/05/vector-quantized-image-modeling-with.html">ViT VQGan VAE</a>, the only code out there that is available at the moment.
+It also contains some additional modifications for faster training from vision transformers literature.

 <a href="https://www.youtube.com/watch?v=qS-iYnp00uc">Yannic Kilcher</a>